rails/activerecord-session_store/README.md

 end
 ```

-After `rails db:migrate` is performed the session IDs are stored in the securely hashed format provided by `Rack::Session::SessionId`.
-The system is no longer affected by CVE-2015-9284.
+After `rails db:migrate` is performed, the session IDs are stored in the
+securely hashed format provided by `Rack::Session::SessionId` and no longer
+vulnerable to CVE-2019-25025.

 Contributing to Active Record Session Store
 --------------